Launcelot Fleming: Episcopate and parliament

 In July 1949, Fleming's name was put forward for the position of Bishop of Portsmouth.
-Having been selected, he was ordained and consecrated a bishop on St Luke's day (18 October) at Southwark Cathedral by Geoffrey Fisher, Archbishop of Canterbury, although he did not take his place in the House of Lords for another seven years.
+He had never held a position in a parish.
+Having been selected, he was consecrated a bishop on St Luke's day (18 October) at Southwark Cathedral by Geoffrey Fisher, Archbishop of Canterbury.
+He did not take his place in the House of Lords for another seven years.

-In 1959 he was translated to the vacant Episcopal see of Norwich, becoming the first bishop to use the ancient throne in Norwich Cathedral for 400 years.
+In 1959, he was translated to the vacant Episcopal see of Norwich, becoming the first bishop to use the ancient throne in Norwich Cathedral for 400 years.
 Although he became a bishop without parochial experience or any great gift for preaching, his unassuming friendliness and humility won over both clergy and laity.
 Portsmouth became an exceptionally well-run diocese, with more than its share of young clergy and ordinands.
 Norwich, with 650 churches and a shortage of clergy, presented greater problems; he tackled them resolutely and imaginatively, developing rural group ministries and again attracting good clergy.
 He also played a significant part in planning the University of East Anglia, which has its own university chapel.
 A remarkable rapport with young people led to his being made chairman of the Church of England Youth Council (1950–61).
 Struck by a rare spinal disorder, which seriously affected both legs, he resigned the see in 1971.

 An eternally enthusiastic man, in 1960 he realised a lifetime's ambition to ride on the footplate of a locomotive, and in 1965, at the comparatively advanced age of 58, he married Jane Agutter, the widow of Anthony Agutter and daughter of Henry Machen.
 It was a happy marriage which lasted for twenty-five years but produced no children.

 In 1967, unusually for a bishop, Fleming piloted a bill (subsequently the Antarctic Treaty Act 1967) through the House of Lords.
 Well informed on environmental and ecological issues (he was a pre-war glaciologist of repute), he constantly urged responsible stewardship of the world (his maiden speech in the House of Lords was about cruelty to whales), and the need for international co-operation.
-He became vice-chairman (1969–71) of the parliamentary group for world government, and a member of the government Standing Advisory Committee on Environmental Pollution (1970–73).
+He became vice-chairman (1969–71) of the parliamentary group for world government, and a member of the government Royal Commission on Environmental Pollution (1970–73).
 At Windsor, he consolidated the reputation of St George's House.
 His influence on church policy would have been greater but for synodical government – off-the-cuff debate was not his forte.